radiantlogic-v8/documentation-new/documentation/quick-start-guide/01-getting-started-with-radiantone.md

 ### Starting the Server Control Panel

-There are three links in the Main Control Panel that open the Server Control Panel.

-- The “Connected to...” server name at the top of the Main Control Panel’s Dashboard tab.
+There is a link in the Main Control Panel that open the Server Control Panel.
+The Server Control Panel link at the top of the Main Control Panel’s Dashboard tab.
-- The button in the Overview section on the Main Control Panel’s Dashboard tab.
-- The button in the Internode Health section on the Main Control Panel’s Dashboard tab.

-When any of these links is clicked, the Server Control Panel associated with the corresponding RadiantOne node opens to the Server Dashboard tab in a new browser tab.
+When this link is clicked, the Server Control Panel associated with the corresponding RadiantOne node opens to the Server Dashboard tab in a new browser tab.
 The user you are currently connected to the Main Control Panel with is automatically logged into the Server Control Panel.

 For details on the usage of each tab in the Server Control Panel, please see the RadiantOne Architect Guide and the RadiantOne System Administration Guide.